sruehr/sruehr.github.io/research.md

 ## Field work
-I'm out in the field!

-### SIF imager
 Along with a team of other scientists and students, I am deploying a solar-induced fluorescence imager at several sites throughout California.
 This imager can take pictures of photosynthesis happening in real time across a landscape, capturing differences in carbon fixation rates between individual plants and even leaves.

-### Tonzi Ranch
-Tonzi Ranch is an AmeriFlux eddy covariance site operated by the Baldocchi group at UC Berkeley.
-The site has been shown to depend on groundwater throughout the dry season, which makes it a great site to explore my research questions.